Your Non-verbal Child: How to Set Communication Goals

 Wait until your child gets bored with an activity and then let them tell you, through whatever mode of communication they prefer, that they have had enough

-Use a puppet or a Lego Minifigure to demonstrate greeting and saying “bye” by repeating the action several times as you make the puppet appear and disappear behind your back, encouraging your child to say it with you and then on their own
+A puppet or a Lego Minifigure can demonstrate greeting and saying “bye” by repeating the action several times as you make the puppet appear and disappear behind your back, encouraging your child to say it with you and then on their own

 Stand at your window when you are expecting guests and wave at them and say “hi” as they walk up to your door.
 Encourage your child to do the same and then eventually to do it on their own.
 You can do this when the guest leaves as well

 Encourage Your Child to Interact or Make Comments

 Adding a surprise to your daily routines encourages your child to react and to hopefully want to communicate about it